ShaunSHamilton/Long-Period-Fibre-Gratings/logbook.md

 - Why specific parameters?
 Does it relate to work being done at UoG
   - 3.1% $GeO_2$
   - Should I limit the work to $1300nm < \lambda 1600nm$, as the previous work, and why?
+    _"Use the same parameters, in order to validate the previous work"_
 - Previous work pulls equations out of thin air, and I am struggling to verify them
   - Can I take them at their word?
-  - Are these resources my _best-bet_ to derive the equations needed?
-    - ISBN 13:978-0-12-088481-0 (I have access to the book)
-    - ISBN 10: 0-12-088481-X
-    - University of Colerado: Modal Analysis of Step-Index Fibres
+  - Are these resources my _best-bet_ to derive the equations needed? - ISBN 13:978-0-12-088481-0 (I have access to the book) - ISBN 10: 0-12-088481-X - University of Colerado: Modal Analysis of Step-Index Fibres
+    _"See 'Weakly Guided Fibres' paper"_
 - Previous work's power modes **(TODO: improve question formulation)**

 ### Report Progress